neuropattern/Pho2txt-documentation/PairProgramming.md

 ## Are you going to use pair programming for other tasks?
 Yes, because pair programming enhance performance and work quality of each person.

+# Pair: Dana Klimova & Egor Ptashnik  <a name="DK&EP"> </a>

+## Task:
+Change server framework (from Django to Flask)

+## Style:
+We have choosed **remote** style for our pair.

+## Result:
+#### Done:
+ We changed our server framework.
+#### Impression:
+ Egor has more knowledge and experience in web development, so he shared his experience with Dana.
+It was helpful for Egor(improve soft skills) and Dana(improve programming skills).
+Modern technologies allow remote pair programming almost as effectively as if you sit side by side.

+## Failed to do:
+ We correct changed server framework.

+## Are you going to use pair programming for other tasks?
+Yes, because pair programming enhance performance and work quality of each person.
+It helps to share experiences and skills.

 # Pair: Egor Ptashnik & Alexei Schegrikovich <a name="EP&AS"> </a>